Bombing of Hamburg in World War II: Second USAAF raid 26 July

+Second RAF raid 27/28 July

+There was no RAF raid by the main force in the night of 26 July; Bomber Command rarely sent out its main force on three consecutive nights.
+Six Mosquitos of No. 139 Squadron RAF carried out a nuisance strike.

 On the night of 27 July, shortly before midnight, 787 RAF aircraft – 74 Vickers Wellingtons, 116 Short Stirlings, 244 Handley Page Halifaxes and 353 Avro Lancasters – bombed Hamburg.
 The aiming points were the dense housing of the working-class districts of Billwerder, Borgfelde, Hamm, Hammerbrook, Hohenfelde and Rothenburgsort.
 The unusually dry and warm weather, the concentration of the bombing in one area and firefighting limitations due to blockbuster bombs used in the early part of the raid – and the recall of Hanover's firecrews to their own city – culminated in a firestorm.
-The tornadic fire created a huge inferno with winds of up to 240 km/h reaching temperatures of 800 C and altitudes in excess of 1000 ft, incinerating more than 8 mi2 of the city.
-Asphalt streets appeared to burst into flame (in fact, it was the phosphor from the fire bombs that was burning), and fuel oil from damaged and destroyed ships, barges and storage tanks spilled into the water of the canals and the harbour, causing them to ignite as well.
+The tornadic fire created a huge inferno with winds of up to 240 km/h reaching temperatures of 800 C and up to altitudes in excess of 1000 ft, incinerating more than 8 mi2 of the city.
+Asphalt streets appeared to burst into flame (in fact, it was the phosphorus from the fire bombs that was burning), and fuel oil from damaged and destroyed ships, barges and storage tanks spilled into the water of the canals and the harbour, causing them to ignite as well.

 An estimated 18,474 people died on this night.
 A large number of those killed were seeking safety in air raid shelters and cellars.
 The firestorm consumed the oxygen in the burning city above and the carbon monoxide poisoned those sheltering below.
 The furious winds created by the firestorm had the power to sweep people up off the streets like dry leaves.

-On the night of 29 July, Hamburg was again attacked by over 700 RAF aircraft.
-A planned raid on 31 July was cancelled due to thunderstorms over the UK.
-The last raid of Operation Gomorrah was conducted on 3 August.
+4 sqmi of the city's center were ablaze just 30 minutes after the start of the firestorm.